 Digital tools for cash flow

-- POS systems: Provide real-time revenue insights
+- POS systems: Generate real-time sales data

 How do you calculate your monthly cash flow? (step by step)